lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 To upload the model definition file (``model-definition.yml``) to the model type folder, you need to create a virtual folder.
 When creating the virtual folder, select the ``model`` type instead of the default ``general`` type.
-Refer to the section on creating a storage folder in the Data & Folders page for instructions on how to create a folder.
+Refer to the section on :ref:`creating a storage folder<create_storage_folder>` in the Data & Folders page for instructions on how to create a folder.

 .. image:: model-type-folder-creation.png
    :width: 500